wongwh2002/CS2113TeamProject/docs/UserGuide.md

 **Q**: What happends if I add a recurring entry with an earlier date?

-**A**: You will have the option to select whether you would like to add the additional entries between the date and the current date.
+**A**: You will have the option to select whether you would like to add the additional entries between the date of entry and the current date.

 ## Command Summary
 <table>